 Strategy 1: Have a clear brand identity

 This might sound a bit like an egg-sucking lesson, but the fundamentals of strong brand equity involve having a clear brand identity.
 However, implementing brand identities can seem like a task and a half — getting Tina in HR to obey the TOV in the brand guidelines every time she edits the newsletter can be migraine-inducing to even the most stoic of brand managers.
 The second you let that slip, you’re losing brand equity.
 What’s more, this can snowball and eventually result in the death of your brand equity by a thousand cuts.
+This becomes even more relevant when you want to nail the basics of rebranding.

 Make your identity the heart and soul of the guidelines.
 Start with questions that explain who you are as a brand: